 San Antonio, Texas 78204

-Persons with disabilities who plan to attend the Alamo Colleges, who may need reasonable accommodations as per the Vocational Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, should contact the designated Disability Support Services office at the college at least four (4) working days prior to the program or activity so appropriate arrangements can be made.
-See Alamo Colleges’ Equal Educational Opportunities policy F.1.1.
+Persons with disabilities who plan to attend one of the colleges in the Alamo Colleges District, who may need reasonable accommodations as per the Vocational Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, should contact the designated Disability Support Services office at the college at least four (4) working days prior to the program or activity so appropriate arrangements can be made.
+See Alamo Colleges District’s Equal Educational Opportunities policy H.1.1.